phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.3.5 =
+* Fixed translation problems introduced in the last two versions
+* Added a console message when trp-ajax request uses fall back to admin ajax for debugging purposes.

 = 1.3.4 =
 * Fixed issue with options in select tag that couldn't be translated
 * Fixed force language in custom links